coderrick/Princeton-Medihack-BBBPE/README.md

 # Princeton-Medihack-BBBPE
 ![alt text](bbbpe.png)
 BBBPE (Blood Brain Barrier Penetration Engine) is an application that leverages modern computational methods for drug discovery.
-Our platform utilizes DeepChem and PyTorch libraries to determine the likelihood of each small molecule's ability to permeate the blood brain barrier.
+Our platform utilizes DeepChem and PyTorch libraries to determine each small molecule's ability to permeate the blood brain barrier.